Check out the 400 Years Project: Celebrating Black Excellence in STEM

 -

-Virtual Training (March–April 2025): Eight 90-minute sessions held twice a week.
+Virtual Training: Eight 90-minute sessions held twice a week.

 -

-In-Person Training (May 14–16, 2025): Held at Vanderbilt University’s Wond’ry Innovation Center, featuring guest lectures, patent workshops, funding fairs, and a Video Testimonial Contest.
-Students will also visit the African American Music Museum.
+In-Person Training: Held at Vanderbilt University’s Wond’ry Innovation Center, featuring guest lectures, patent workshops, funding fairs, and a Video Testimonial Contest.
+Students will also visit the African American Music Museum to discover and draw inspiration from musical innovators.

 2026–2027 Training: